 Artist’s studio in Bushwick, Brooklyn, 2024

-Youyi Echo Yan (b.2000, Chongqing, China) is a sculptor based in Brooklyn, NY.
-She holds a BFA in Studio Art at New York University (2024) with a minor in Philosophy.
-Her practice synthesizes evolutionary biology and eroticism to explore transgressive forces driving physical metamorphosis during the domestication process.
+Echo Youyi Yan (b.2000, Chongqing, China) is a sculptor based in New York City, NY and Providence, RI.
+She is currently an MFA Sculpture candidate at the Rhode Island School of Design, and holds a BFA in Studio Art at New York University with a minor in Philosophy.

 We are nothing more than the traces of colliding forces.